Howdy Doody: Howdy Doody

-Howdy Doody himself was a freckle-faced boy marionette with 48 freckles, one for each state of the union at the time of his creation (up until January 3, 1959, when Alaska became the 49th state), and originally was voiced by Smith.
+Howdy Doody himself was a freckle-faced boy marionette with 48 freckles, one for each state of the union as it was at the time of his creation (until January 3, 1959, when Alaska became the 49th state), and originally was voiced by Smith.
 The Howdy Doody show's various marionettes were created and built by puppeteers Dawson, Scott Brinker (the show's prop man), and Rufus Rose throughout the show's run.

 The redheaded Howdy marionette on the original show was operated with 11 strings: two heads, one mouth, one eye, two shoulders, one back, two hands and two knees.
-Three strings were added when the show returned—two elbows and one nose.
+Three strings were added when the show returned — two elbows and one nose.
 The original marionette now resides at the Detroit Institute of Arts.
-There were duplicate Howdy Doody puppets, designed to be used expressly for off-the-air purposes (lighting rehearsals, personal appearances, etc.), although surviving kinescope recordings clearly show that these duplicate puppets were indeed used on the air occasionally.
-"Double Doody", the Howdy stand-in puppet, now is in the entertainment collection at the Smithsonian National Museum of American History.
+There were duplicate Howdy Doody puppets, designed to be used expressly for off-the-air purposes (lighting rehearsals, personal appearances, etc.), although surviving kinescope recordings clearly show that these duplicate puppets occasionally were used on the air.
+"Double Doody" the Howdy stand-in, now is in the entertainment collection at the Smithsonian National Museum of American History.

-Photo Doody is the near-stringless marionette that was used in personal appearances, photos, parades, and the famed NBC test pattern.
-He was sold by Leland's Sports Auction House in 1997 for more than $113,000 to a private art collector, TJ Fisher.
+Photo Doody is the near-stringless marionette used in personal appearances, photos, parades, and in the famed NBC test pattern.
+He was sold by Lelands Auction in 1997 for more than $113,000 to a private art collector, TJ Fisher.

 Characters

 Puppet characters

-Besides Howdy Doody, the other characters in this show are:
+Besides Howdy Doody, other major characters in this show included: